AG Law Firm

-A spouse receives conditional permanent resident status when any marriage-based petition which is filed within the first two years of marriage, and gets approved.
-So, if you’ve been married for only two years or less, you should expect to receive a green card which expires in only two years, and not the traditional ten-year card.
-This was implemented in the mid-1980s, when the United States Congress got worried that people were marrying just to get green cards and committing fraud on our immigration system.
+A spouse receives conditional permanent resident status when any marriage-based petition is filed within the first two years of marriage and gets approved.
+So, if you’ve been married for only two years or less, you should expect to receive a green card which expires in only two years and not the traditional ten-year card.
+This was implemented in the mid-1980s when the United States Congress got worried that people were marrying just to get green cards and committing fraud on our immigration system.

 What do you need to do in order to remove these conditions?

 In this situation, a couple must file a Form I-751 Joint Petition to Remove Conditions on Residence with U.S. Citizenship and Immigration Services in the 90 days before the Conditional Green Card expires and show that they are still together.

 But my marriage has ended, what can I do now?